Skip to main content

 • stability

-The stability of the software is a significant concern among users, with many reporting frequent bugs and glitches that disrupt their workflow.
-While some users find the application enjoyable and easy to use, the recurring issues, particularly with functions like ctrl + z, detract from the overall experience and lead to frustration.
-Overall, the software's instability has led to regret for some users who purchased the pro version.
+The stability of the application is a significant concern among users, with many reporting frequent bugs, crashes, and glitches that disrupt their experience.
+While some users find it enjoyable and smooth at times, the overall consensus highlights that the software's instability undermines its positive features, leading to frustration and regret over purchases.

 • “The software bugs nullify any positive things about this app and I regret buying the pro version, but I didn't realize how buggy the software was until after.”